 One view is that these hours should be deducted from the employee’s non-core hours, regardless of whether the employee is in fact called in and actually ‘works’.

 If non-core hours are left un-worked at the end of the year, you will have to decide what happens to them.

 They could simply be waived, but this could cause resentment among staff if it is apparent to them who has worked their full number of hours and who has not.
 They could also be reduced or you could take the opportunity to adjust the work schedule.

-- what is your procedure for changing the proportions of core to non-core hours, if this needs adjusting.
-For example, how much notice will be given and will employees be consulted;
+- Deciding the procedure for changing the proportions of core to non-core hours, if this needs adjusting.
+For example, how much notice will be given and will employees be consulted.

-- monitoring discrimination, in particular that based on gender.
+- Taking proactive steps to prevent discrimination, in particular that based on gender.
 The use of annualised hours could lead to one group of workers receiving less pay or worse conditions than another, without it being immediately obvious that this is happening.
 This should be considered when your organisation is designing the scheme in the first place.

 DavidsonMorris’ employment lawyers can help with all aspects of employment contracts, terms and conditions.
 For advice on using annualised hours contracts, or if you have a specific issue relating to annualised hours, speak to our experts today for advice.